Classroom Visits Workshops

-Whether it’s buses, substitutes, group size, or distance that prevents your group from visiting the museum, OJMCHE educators are now available to travel to your classroom and facilitate workshops on a variety of topics.
-Each workshop can be completed in a 60 – 90 minute block period, though some sessions can be adapted for shorter class periods with some pre-learning.
+Whether it’s buses, substitutes, group size, or distance that prevents your group from visiting the museum, OJMCHE educators are available to travel to your classroom to facilitate workshops.

-OJMCHE has adopted a sliding scale model for program costs.
+OJMCHE has adopted a sliding scale for program costs.

 *OJMCHE Educator travel and accommodations costs are generously supported by the Nancy Green Memorial Teacher Training Fund in Honor of Regina and Sidney Atlas.